KQM-git/TCL/docs/evidence/characters/electro/keqing.md

 **Evidence:**
 [YouTube](https://youtu.be/GCn2tvPxk-o)
 [Imgur](https://imgur.com/a/2Lb0tp9)
-The image shows that it's on 2.4s cd, meaning the mark has been on the air for about [7.5s skill cd - 2.4s from the image =] 5.1s.
+The image shows that it's on 2.4s cd, meaning the mark has been on the air for about [7.5s Skill cd - 2.4s from the image =] 5.1s.
 This methodology can be refined by people with better recording software, but the Mark should generally last ~5s.

 **Significance:**
 This matters because it can be possible to start with Keqing E in a rotation, have enough time to swap to other characters, and then swap back to Keqing to perform E or CA. Also allows other plays that need the extra time on the Mark.